pmillspaugh/petemillspaugh.com/README.md

 Components are a spectrum from primitives like `Blockquote` to highly composed components like `Garden`.
 It's hard to draw a line in the sand between component-library-components that might live in `/components/lib` and bespoke components that are reused just once or not at all.
 So I mixed them all in one `/components` folder.
 I settled on this structure based on Josh Comeau's opinion on the subject in his React course.

-I rely on unstyled component libraries like [Radix UI](https://radix-ui.com) for my underlying component primitives when it comes to complex implementations like `Tooltip` and `Switch`.
+I rely on unstyled component libraries like [Radix UI](https://radix-ui.com) for my underlying component primitives when it comes to complex implementations like `Popover` and `Switch`.
 I love getting accessibilty and usability out of the box with these sorts of libraries.

 ## Styled Components